kmcelwee/fsi-web-scraping-seminar/seminar-1/tweepy.md

     <summary>Toggle to see some answers:</summary>
     <ul>
         <li>Because we're using tweepy, we can get to the text and timestamp information straight from what tweepy calls a Tweet object.
 You can't do this with JSON, but tweepy already parsed the most important features and making them easily accessible.</li>
-        <li>We're using python's CSV library instead of Pandas to write the CSV.
+        <li>We're using python's <a href="https://docs.python.org/3/library/csv.html">csv library</a> instead of Pandas to write the CSV.
 If you're not analyzing the data and just want to make a CSV, using this library can be useful.</li>
     </ul>
 </details>